 As part of the 100,000 Strong Initiative, MSU has secured two scholarship grants:

-We offer nine different programs ranging from a full academic year of study to several summer options and a unique seminar for incoming freshman.
+We offer six different programs ranging from a full academic year of study to several summer options.

 Amway and Michigan State University are partnering to provide West Michigan college students with the opportunity to study in China through the "Amway China 100,000 Strong Scholarship."